ESA-APEx/apex_documentation/propagation/enhancement.md

 The algorithm enhancement service helps scientists and algorithm developers transform their research code into a performant and stable piece of software that can be run in an operational setting.
 These enhancement activities ensure code quality, maintainability and performance of your algorithm.
-To ensure performant execution on a NoR processing platform which offers openEO or Application Package algorithms, additional optimisation dedicated to the platform capabilities may be needed.
+To ensure performant execution on a NoR processing platform, offering openEO or OGC API Processes, additional optimisation dedicated to the platform capabilities may be needed.
 The exact requirements, steps, and effort involved in this process can vary heavily from case to case due to the variations in initial implementations and operational requirements.

 The code of the enhanced version of the algorithm will be published in a dedicated APEx GitHub repository, and algorithm providers are encouraged to use it as a basis for further development of the algorithm.
-This way, the version hosted on APEx can be kept up to date.
+This approach ensures that the version, hosted on APEx, can be kept up to date.

 The algorithm enhancement service has two phases.
-In the first phase, the algorithm provider submits their existing implementation, including source code, input data, and instructions to build, install and execute their code, together with details of any external dependencies to the enhancement team.
+In the first phase, the algorithm provider submits their existing implementation, including source code, input data, and instructions to build, install and execute their code, together with details of any external dependencies to the APEx enhancement team.
 The enhancement team will then analyse the algorithm and estimate the effort for the service, which results in an offer.
 In the second phase, on acceptance of the offer by the provider and by ESA, the enhancement is performed.
 As a result, the service user receives an optimised version of their algorithm code with high code quality.
-Optionally, the enhancement procedure includes an onboarding step, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package.
+Optionally, the enhancement procedure can include an onboarding step, supported by the [APEx Algorithm Onboarding](./onboarding.md) service, where the algorithm is implemented as an openEO
+User Defined Process (UDP) or Application Package.
 This makes it possible to host the algorithm on a NoR platform and provide it as an on-demand service.

-The [Algorithm Onboarding](./onboarding.md) service can provide additional support for hosting the algorithms prepared by the algorithm enhancement service.
-The [Toolbox Cloudification](./toolboxcloud.md) service complements the other services but aims at algorithms that are already available as part of standalone software packages (toolboxes), with the ultimate goal of making them available as on-demand
+The [Toolbox Cloudification](./toolboxcloud.md) service complements this service but aims at algorithms that are already available as part of standalone software packages (toolboxes), with the ultimate goal of making them available as on-demand
 APEx-compatible algorithms.